rubytoolbox/rubytoolbox/README.md

 ### Running the application

 1. Start postgres and redis
-1. Install the project's dependencies by running `bundle install`
-1. Prepare the database with `rake db:setup`
+1. Install the project's dependencies and prepare the database with `bin/setup`
 1. *Optional but recommended*: Import a [production database dump](https://data.ruby-toolbox.com) using `bin/pull_database`
-1. Install the frontend dependencies using `yarn install`
 1. In order to access the Github GraphQL API for pulling repo data, you need to [create a OAuth token as per Github's documentation](https://developer.github.com/v4/guides/forming-calls/#authenticating-with-graphql).
 No auth scopes are needed.
 Place the token as `GITHUB_TOKEN=yourtoken` in `.env.local` and `.env.local.test`.
 1. Run the services with `foreman start`.
 You can access the site at `http://localhost:5000`